Malta Fashion Week 2018 Day 5 Fashion shows

 Let me begin with the presentation of the show.
 A band was set up on one of the balconies of the St. Elmo fort, overlooking the runway.
 Once the band began playing music which is very familiar to many of us as we hear this type of music especially during traditional festivals, the first model appeared in an incredible long white gown with a beautiful print along the bottom of the dress leading up.
-After that, one stunning dress after the next followed.
+After that, one stunning dress after the next following.

 Jason Grech’s collection had several different styles, with the majority of being long gowns with mermaid tails.
 There were also several shorter dresses.
 What brought my attention the most is the way some of the dresses had long loose sleeves which were split open and carefully attached to the back of the dress.
 This was truly a beautiful detail that I had not seen before.

 The models’ hair was done by the lead hairstylist Claire Vassallo and her team using Tresemme hair products, together with the lead makeup artist Jean Zammit and his team using Evagarden makeup.
 The lineup of the models was always very different from the usual shows, with the models having walked out in a line and stop.
 They then split in a zigzag order and turned towards the audience, after which each, starting from the first, walked back down the middle past the others standing.

 Presentation is a lot for a fashion show.
 It is the first and final moment where the designer can truly leave a mark for the viewers, and Jason certainly did!
 After the show, he invited the guests to join him for a drink and happily greeted everyone, together with the models that were still wearing his beautiful gowns.
-This gave us the opportunity not only to introduce ourselves and speak to him, but also get a closer look at the collection.
+This gave us the opportunity not only to introduce ourselves and speak to him but also to get a closer look at the collection.